Discover the Top Online RN to MSN Programs in NC

 Will I Earn My Bachelor’s Degree During My RN to MSN Program?

-While researching the many online and on-campus RN to MSN programs in North Carolina, we found some programs that include the BSN and some that don’t.
-However, the majority of programs seem to take students through the BSN pathway on their way to completing their MSN.
+It depends.
+While researching the many online and on-campus RN to MSN programs in North Carolina, we found some programs that include a BSN and some that don’t.
+However, most programs seem to take students through the BSN pathway on their way to completing their MSN.

-For example, UNC Pembroke requires 25 credits of upper-level nursing coursework in addition to general education credits and MSN credits.
-UNC Charlotte and WGU require that all BSN coursework be completed; students graduate with their BSN before starting their MSN.
-The University of Mount Olive MSN is designed for nurses with a BSN but has an option for nurses without a bachelor’s.
+For example, UNC Pembroke requires 25 credits of upper-level nursing coursework in addition to general education and MSN credits.
+UNC Charlotte requires that all BSN coursework be completed first, and students graduate with their BSN before starting their MSN program.
+The University of Mount Olive’s MSN is designed for nurses with a BSN but has an option for nurses without a bachelor’s degree.

 What Additional Nursing Skills and Knowledge Will I Gain in an RN to MSN Program in North Carolina?

-You’ll acquire a lot of knowledge and skills when obtaining an MSN degree, making you more useful and marketable in the healthcare field.
-You’ll learn about advanced research methods, healthcare informatics, management of care and clinics, leadership principles and practice, administration, evaluation of practices and policies, financial management, educational practices and principles, healthcare data implementation, and management.
-Check out curriculum details and course summaries on most program websites, such as the Queens University of Charlotte.
+You’ll acquire a lot of knowledge and skills when obtaining an MSN degree, making you more marketable in the healthcare field.
+You’ll learn about advanced research methods, nursing informatics, management of care and clinics, leadership principles and practice, nursing administration, evaluation of practices and policies, financial management, nursing educational practices and principles, healthcare data implementation, and management.
+Many programs have specializations so you can choose where to focus your studies.

 Yes, you may be eligible for financial aid opportunities if you know where to look.
 For example, the North Carolina Nurses Association sponsors a number of scholarships.
 Always check the school you’ll attend for scholarships, as well as state-specific scholarships or scholarships from businesses.
-Once you complete the FAFSA, you may find you qualify for grants which, like scholarships, do not need to be paid back.
+Once you complete the FAFSA, you may find you qualify for grants which, like nursing scholarships, do not need to be paid back.
 Some schools offer work-study programs that allow you to work in exchange for your tuition.
 And, of course, student loans are available as well.
-Check out our nursing scholarship guide and main financial aid guide to start your search for financial aid.

 Do Employers in North Carolina Accept Graduates from Online RN to MSN Programs?

-For the most part, an online degree is treated the same as an in-person degree as long as it is an accredited program.
+For the most part, an online degree is treated the same as an in-person degree if it is an accredited program.
 Most online degrees have the same requirements as on-campus degrees, which means you will receive the quality education and experience needed to pass the NCLEX-RN and obtain a license.

 How Do I Go from Being an RN to an MSN Nurse in North Carolina?